wp-plugins/uji-popup/readme.txt

 Uji Popup is a WordPress popup plugin which allown you to convert visitors on your site/blog into taking an action whether its advertise, subscribing into your newsletter, offering a discount or cupon.
 The popup messages are displayed as soon as the visitors opens the page.

-Features:
+= Features: =

 * Popups are shown when the page is loaded
 * Use image ads or text ads (Flash, HTML, Images, Videos, Audio, Embed Code etc.)
 * Timer(countdown) can be enabled/disabled
 * Close/Skip button can be enabled/disabled
 * Impression: count number of displays
-* Wait timer.Enter how long the popups should wait until will be shown.
+* Wait timer.
+Enter how long the popup should wait until will be shown.
 * Page control allows you to set on all pages/homepage or just on custom pages
 * Multi language Backend/Frontend support
 * Support customize colors